dritchie/probabilistic-python/README.md

 probabilistic-python
 ====================

-Turning a subset of Python into a probabilistic programming language
+Turning Python into a probabilistic programming language